Foundations of geometric approximate group theory

-For the reader's convenience, we summarize in this section some basic properties of topological dimension $\dim$ and linearly controlled metric dimension $\ell$-$\dim$.
+For the reader's convenience, we summarize in this section some basic properties of topological dimension $\dim$ and of linearly controlled metric dimension $\ell$-$\dim$.
 We start with some general notation concerning covers of metric spaces.

 If $X$ is a set, then a collection $\cU$ of subsets of $X$ is called a \emph{cover} of $X$ if $X = \bigcup \cU$.
 If $X$ is a topological space, then a cover $\cU$ is called an \emph{open cover} if every $U \in \cU$ is an open subset of $X$.
 While in classical dimension theory one is mostly concerned with open covers of topological or metric spaces, let us emphasize that the covers considered in the definition of asymptotic dimension need not be open.
+Given covers $\cU$ and $\cV$ of $X$, the cover $\cV$ \emph{refines} $\cU$ if for each $V\in \cV$ there is a $U\in\cU$ so that $V\subset U$.
 The \emph{multiplicity} (or \emph{order}) $\mult \cU$ of a cover $\cU$ is defined as the maximal number $n$ such that there exist $U_1, \dots, U_n \in \cU$ with $U_1 \cap \dots \cap U_n \neq \emptyset$.
 With this notation understood we have the following definition of topological dimension (see e.g.\ \cite{Munkres}):